-Can Doctor Thrown off United Flight Sue?
+Doctor Thrown off United Flight – Can He Sue?

 United Likely Violated Passenger’s Rights?

 Passengers were horrified watching the situation.
 While airlines bumped 46,000 in 2015 alone, the practice is under heavy criticism.
-Also, the company’s CEO already issued an apology.
-Consequential here is that Dr. David Dao was on his way to complete his duties as a physician.
+Also, the company’s CEO has already issued an apology.
+Consequently, Dr. David Dao was on his way to completing his duties as a physician.

 - Police and United crew carried the bloodied doctor off the plane in now-infamous cell phone footage.

 - The Airline bumped the doctor to make room for another staff member.

 The situation on Flight 3411 unfolded quickly.
 Dr. Dao initially agreed to the idea of being bumped.
 However, they changed their minds once they learned the next flight wasn’t until 2:30 Monday.
 While being forcibly removed from the plane, his head hit an armrest.

 Blood flowed out of his mouth, and the king’s men partially disrobed him.
 Our Los Angeles aviation accident lawyer has provided support in the form of public outrage.